List of railway lines in Pakistan: Tourist and heritage railways

-Proposed Standard Gauge Line to Iran
+Proposed standard-gauge line to Iran

-Pakistan Railways is working on plans to construct a 635km standard-gauge line from Quetta to Taftan on the Pakistan-Iranian border.
+Pakistan Railways is working on plans to construct a 635 km standard-gauge line from Quetta to Taftan on the Pakistan-Iranian border.

 The proposed railway would support the transport of high-value goods to Europe and Central Asia.
 Trains on the Islamabad – Tehran – Istanbul route currently take around five days to complete the journey, possibly due to poor or compromised condition of the track.
 It is claimed that a standard-gauge line would reduce journey times to 20 hours.